-Fι ull-Time (Undergraduate) .
-6 Credits +
+Full-Time (Undergraduate) 6 Credits +

-Fu ull-Time (Graduate) .
-3 Credits
+Full-Time (Graduate)

-3/ /4 Time .
-5 Credits
+3/4 Time

-Н Half-Time 3-4 Credits
+Half-Time

-Le ess Than Half Time 1-2 Credits
+Less Than Half Time

 Note: Dropping or withdrawing from courses can affect a student's enrollment status and their financial aid eligibility or disbursement.

 When students first enroll, the Admissions Department assists them with the process of enrolling in their first course.
 Students will follow their degree advisement in the prospect portal.
 Students needing changes to their degree advisement should contact their academic advisors.